RasmusMeos/PHP-media-organizer/README.md

 ### User Account Management ###

-- **FR1:** As a user, I want to create an account so I can access the platform and organize my media.
+- **FR1:** As a user, I want to create an account, so I can access the platform and organize my media.
-- **FR2:** As a user, I want to log into my account securely so I can access my uploaded content.
+- **FR2:** As a user, I want to log into my account securely, so I can access my uploaded content.
 - **FR3:** As a user, I want to log out from my account to keep my media safe when I'm done.

 ### Media Upload & Management ###